 In addition to its mainstage shows at The Senator Theatre, The Stoop presents Special Events, Workshops, and Second Stoop open mic evenings.

 If you’d like to bring The Stoop to your venue or organization, email email@example.com.

 Founders, Producers, and Hosts

 Laura Wexler is a Baltimore-based writer and producer who creates narrative projects based on little-known true stories.
 She is the co-writer and executive producer of DINNER PARTY, a Virtual Reality thriller that won a $100,000 Alternate Realities Grant and world premiered at the 2018 Sundance Film Festival.
 Her writing credits include PANDORA’S BOX, a one-hour drama pilot sold to Amazon Studios; the narrative nonfiction book, Fire in a Canebrake: The Last Mass Lynching in America (Scribner); and journalism published in The New York Times, The Washington Post Magazine, and elsewhere.

-Jessica Henkin has a master's degree in special education from Johns Hopkins and serves as a Special Education Liaison with the Baltimore City Public School Early Learning Programs.
+Jessica Henkin works for Baltimore City Public School’s Office of Early Learning Program.
 She’s passionate about her family, autism education, Baltimore City, keeping her house clean, finding most things funny—and, of course, storytelling.
-You can also see her onstage with the Baltimore Improv Group.
+See her onstage with the Baltimore Improv Group.